AsadBidiwala/AsadBidiwala.github.io/timeseries/index.md

 ---
-title: Time Series Decomposition
+title: Matplotlib Graph Aesthetics
 description: Course Content
 ---

-Here is a Time Series Decomposition I use in my CTBA course -
+Here is a Matplotlib Graph Aesthetics I use in my CTBA course -
 -